Benjamin Verbič: Legia Warsaw

 In March 2022, Verbič left Kyiv because of the Russian invasion of Ukraine.
 His contract with Dynamo was suspended under new FIFA rules, which allowed players to sign with clubs outside Ukraine until 30 June 2022.
 Therefore, he joined Ekstraklasa side Legia Warsaw for the remainder of the 2021–22 season.
 On 31 May 2022, he left the club following the expiration of his contract.

 Panathinaikos

 On 29 July 2022, Verbič signed a three-year deal with Super League Greece club Panathinaikos.

 International career

 On 30 March 2015, Verbič made his debut for the Slovenia national team, starting in an eventual 1–0 friendly defeat to Qatar at the Jassim Bin Hamad Stadium in Doha.
 He scored his first international goal on 11 November 2016 in an away win over Malta in the 2018 FIFA World Cup qualification.

+On 20 November 2023, Verbič scored the winning goal for Slovenia in the 86th minute in a 2–1 victory over Kazakhstan, which qualified his country for UEFA Euro 2024, their first European Championship appearance since 2000 and their first major tournament since the 2010 World Cup.